Accuracy Tests of the Envelope Theory: Accuracy tests

-Finally, a last test about mixes of variational character can be performed.
-Just like the linear and logarithmic potentials, the Gaussian potential $V(r) = -\alpha e^{-r^2}$ contributes as an upper bound.
-The following combination mixes therefore variational characters as well,
+Finally, a last test involving a mixture of variational characters can be performed.
+Similar to the linear and logarithmic potentials, the Gaussian potential $V(r) = -\alpha e^{-r^2}$ contributes as an upper bound.
+Therefore, the following combination will be considered,